Oakwood mutiny: The Fact-Finding Commission

-Intelligence Reports
+Intelligence reports

 Based on intelligence reports, two documents of dubious origin were distributed during the meeting in San Juan.
 These documents were "designed to pollute the minds of the junior officers".
 The first was a supposed Memorandum of Instructions addressed to the Secretary of National Defense dated February 11, 2003, directing the full implementation of "Oplan Greenbase".

-The document, purportedly signed by President Gloria Macapagal Arroyo, contained a plan to capture Hashim Salamat dead or alive and to occupy the Buliok Complex at the Liguasan Marsh area in North Cotabato.
+The document, purportedly signed by President Gloria Macapagal Arroyo, contained a plan to capture Hashim Salamat dead or alive and to occupy the Buliok Complex at the Liguasan Marsh area in Cotabato.
 Secretary Eduardo Ermita of the Office of the Presidential Adviser on the Peace Process (OPAPP) purportedly signed the other document entitled "The President' s Four-Point Policy Framework in Addressing the Southern Philippines Secessionist/MILF Problem", allegedly pursuant to the February 11 Presidential Memorandum of Instructions.
 This latter document purports to show that "there is apparently a plan by the government to hold the MILF responsible for AFP-backed bombings in urban areas in Mindanao".
 President Arroyo denied having issued the first memorandum, and Ermita denounced the second document as being spurious and fabricated.

 The meeting on the night of June 12 was reportedly attended by top RAM officers including Honasan and retired Navy Capt.
 Felix Turingan, and the rebel leaders Trillanes, Gambala, and other junior officers.
 The group planned to attack high impact targets such as the Malacañang Palace, Ninoy Aquino International Airport, Fort Bonifacio, Camp Crame, Villamor Air Base, Camp Aguinaldo, and all television and radio stations in Metro Manila.